Kaitiso/webblog/content/post/hello.md

 > ---
 > ✨ · · · 🧹 · · · ✨
 >
 > *“All done!
-Bugs are gone — that’s some good magic, ze☆”*
+Bugs are gone, that’s some good magic, ze☆*
-> *Perfect time for a nap — or a new experiment. ze☆*
+> *Perfect time for a nap or a new experiment. ze☆"*
 >
-> — Kirisame Marisa 00
+> - Kirisame Marisa -
 >